PushOCCRP/Push-Generator/README.md

 1. Save the credentials file.

-1. Go back to the command line and run the generater in bootstrap mode ```ruby push.rb -m android -a ../Push-Android```
+1. Go back to the command line and run the generater in bootstrap mode ```bundle exec ruby push.rb -m android -a ../Push-Android```

 All other folders shouldn't be touched unless you're trying to extend the system.